Skip to Main Content

 Most suicide attempts do not result in death.
 Many of these attempts are done in a way that makes rescue possible.
 These attempts are often a cry for help.

-Relatives of people who attempt or commit suicide often blame themselves or become very angry.
+Relatives of people who attempt or complete suicide often blame themselves or become very angry.
 They may see the suicide attempt as selfish.
-However, people who try to commit suicide often mistakenly believe that they are doing their friends and relatives a favor by taking themselves out of the world.
+However, people who attempt suicide often mistakenly believe that they are doing their friends and relatives a favor by taking themselves out of the world.

 A person may need emergency treatment after a suicide attempt.
 They may need first aid, CPR, or more intensive treatments.

-People who try to commit suicide may need to stay in a hospital for treatment and to reduce the risk of future attempts.
+People who try to take their own life may need to stay in a hospital for treatment and to reduce the risk of future attempts.
 Therapy is one of the most important parts of treatment.

 Any mental health disorder that may have led to the suicide attempt should be evaluated and treated.
 This includes: